benGigaTech/python-grc-b/dev_notes.md

 ## Dashboard and Visualization

-The application implements a responsive dashboard that provides real-time metrics and visualizations for compliance status.

-### Dashboard Components

-1. **Summary Cards**:
-   - Total Controls
-   - Overdue Tasks
-   - Pending Tasks
-   - Controls Due for Review

-2. **Charts and Visualizations**:
-   - Compliance Status Doughnut Chart (Compliant, In Progress, Non-Compliant, Not Assessed)
-   - Task Status Pie Chart (Open, In Progress, Completed, Overdue)
-   - Recent Activities Table
-   - My Tasks Table

-### Implementation Details

-1. **Routes**:
-   - The dashboard endpoint is defined in `app/routes/controls.py` under the `/dashboard` route
-   - It aggregates data from multiple models and database queries

-2. **Template**:
-   - Dashboard template: `app/templates/dashboard.html`
-   - Uses Chart.js for rendering charts
-   - Responsive layout using CSS Grid and Flexbox

-3. **Data Flow**:
-   - Control metrics collected via SQL aggregation
-   - Task metrics filtered by status and due dates
-   - Recently completed activities pulled from audit logs
-   - User-specific tasks filtered from the tasks table

-4. **Entry Point**:
-   - Primary application navigation starts at the dashboard
-   - Navigation bar updated to highlight dashboard as main entry point
+The application features a comprehensive dashboard with visualizations to provide insights into compliance status and task management.

+### Main Dashboard

+The main dashboard displays:

+1. **Summary Cards**: Present key metrics in a quickly scannable format
+   - Total Controls Count
+   - Overdue Tasks Count
+   - Pending Tasks Count
+   - Controls Due for Review Count

+2. **Compliance Status Visualization**:
+   - Uses responsive progress bars to show compliance metrics
+   - Color-coded indicators for different compliance statuses
+   - Shows percentages for Compliant, In Progress, Non-Compliant, and Not Assessed controls
+   - Implemented with HTML/CSS for maximum reliability

+3. **Task Status Visualization**:
+   - Displays distribution of tasks by status
+   - Uses simple progress bars for reliable visualization
+   - Color-coded indicators for different task statuses
+   - JavaScript-enhanced but with progressive enhancement

+4. **Recent Activities**:
+   - Table showing recent activity logs
+   - Helps track changes in the system

+5. **My Tasks**:
+   - Personalized view of assigned tasks
+   - Prioritized display with overdue tasks highlighted
+   - Direct links to task details

+### Admin Dashboard

+The admin dashboard provides additional features for administrators:

+1. **Tasks by User**:
+   - Breakdown of tasks assigned to each user
+   - Statistics on open, pending, and completed tasks

+2. **Overdue Tasks**:
+   - Comprehensive list of all overdue tasks
+   - Days overdue calculation for prioritization

+3. **Site Activity Logs**:
+   - Recent system activity for auditing purposes
+   - User actions tracking for compliance
+   - Timestamp display of when activities occurred

+4. **Past Due Control Reviews**:
+   - Controls that have missed review dates
+   - Days overdue calculation for prioritization

+### Calendar View

+The calendar view has been simplified to use a table-based approach for greater reliability:

+1. **Control Reviews Table**:
+   - Lists upcoming control reviews in chronological order
+   - Status indicators for past due or upcoming reviews
+   - Direct links to control details

+2. **Tasks Table**:
+   - Shows tasks with due dates
+   - Includes status indicators
+   - Direct links to task editing

+This approach ensures that the application remains functional and responsive even in environments where JavaScript libraries might not load properly or conflict with other components.

 ## Import/Export System